The Power of the Sleep Fairy!

 Have no fear – Help is at hand!

-I remember one night struggling to put my own kids to bed when they were around 2 and 4 when I found myself watching a war film about prisoner’s of war and sleep deprivation.
-I immediately identified with their feelings of feeling slightly detached and out of touch, and feeling a bit disorientated, confused and low due to exhaustion as we’d had a tough couple of weeks.
+I remember one night struggling to put my own kids to bed when they were around 2 and 4 when I found myself watching a film where I immediately identified with their feelings of feeling slightly detached and out of touch, as we’d had a tough couple of weeks.

 The kids were intrigued and curious to hear more so I got all inspired and said, “The Sleep Fairy helps little children sleep all the way through the night.
 And when they sleep ALL the way through the night, without calling out or fussing or coming into Mummy’s bed during the night they receive a special little treat from her under the pillow just like when the Tooth Fairy comes.”